Double Washed ?

 Kenya coffee production is known for some of the most meticulous at-scale processing that can be found anywhere.
 Firstly, bright white parchment, nearly perfectly sorted by density and bulk conditioned at high elevations is commonplace.
 Secondly, Kenyan coffee processing is a matter of pride even for managers who prefer drinking Kenya’s tea to its coffee.
 Thirdly, ample water supply is available in the central growing regions.
 This has historically allowed factories to wash, and soak, and wash their coffees again entirely with fresh, cold river water.

-To sum up, this Kenya coffee has a flavor profile is tart and citric, with strong notes of lemongrass, lime, and raspberry and cola-like sweetness.
-On pour-over it presents vanilla and maple sweetness, plenty of round malic and fruit acids in the form of grapes and delicate berries, all brightened by the presence of lemon and lime zest in the finish.
+To sum up, this Kenya coffee has a flavor profile that is mildly tart and citric, with strong notes of lemongrass, lime, and raspberry and cola-like sweetness.
+On pour-over it presents vanilla, honey and maple syrup along side plenty of round malic and fruit acids in the form of grapes and delicate berries, all brightened by the presence of lemon and lime zest in the finish.